d-protsenko/tutorials/quickstart/how_to_start.md

 * `SetItemException` - exception for `set()` handler
 * `RemoveItemException` - exception for `remove()` handler
 * `ClearStorageExcepton` - exception for `clear()` handler
-* `ItemNotFoundException` - exception for ``
+* `ItemNotFoundException` - general exception if item was not found

-Since they're all mostly the same, this example will contain only one exception.
+Since they're all mostly the same, this example will contain only one exception class.
 But later in this document it's assumed that you have all 6 exceptions in your project.

 ```java
 package com.example.your_project.items_storage.actors;